TX Network: Areas without a TXN station

 There is no affiliate in the Tohoku, mostly of Chubu and Kansai, mostly of Shikoku and Chugoku, mostly in Kyushu and Okinawa regions.
 In prefectures without a TXN station, a selection of TV Tokyo programs are syndicated to other stations in the prefecture.

 Expansion plans

-TXN faces difficulties to expand nationwide, especially in the seven prefectures of Miyagi, Niigata, Shizuoka, Kyoto, Hyogo, Hiroshima, and Kumamoto, which have ordinance-designated cities, and even now there are no affiliated stations.
-Also, among the ordinance-designated cities belonging to the seven prefectures mentioned above, Shimizu Ward, Shizuoka City is covered by TV Tokyo, Hamamatsu City is covered by TV Aichi, and in many areas between Kyoto City, Kobe City, and Hanshin, Hyogo Prefecture, viewers can receive TV Osaka directly or via cable television, and in the western part of Kobe City viewers can receive TV Setouchi directly, but in other areas it is impossible to receive the broadcasts of TXN affiliated stations.
+TXN faces difficulties to expand nationwide, especially in the prefectures of Miyagi, Niigata, Shizuoka, Kyoto, Hyogo, Hiroshima, and Kumamoto, which have ordinance-designated cities, and even now there are no affiliated stations.
+Also, among the ordinance-designated cities belonging to those prefectures, Shimizu Ward, Shizuoka City is covered by TV Tokyo, Hamamatsu City is covered by TV Aichi, and in many areas between Kyoto City, Kobe City, and Hanshin, Hyogo Prefecture, viewers can receive TV Osaka directly or via cable television, and in the western part of Kobe City viewers can receive TV Setouchi directly, but in other areas it is impossible to receive the broadcasts of TXN affiliated stations.